HISTORY OF KINGSMILL

 The property now known as "Kingsmill on the James" had its historic sites preserved by Walter Diggs, the first president of Busch Properties, Inc. In 1972, with a $150,000 allocation from Anheuser-Busch, the Virginia Historic Landmarks Commission and an archeological team under the direction of William Kelso, conducted extensive research at Kingsmill.
 The team examined earth and ruins at seven major digs.
 Building foundations and thousands of artifacts gave an unusual opportunity to see the development of rural lifestyle from pre-colonial settlement to the elegant Georgian period.
 The following are some examples of what was uncovered during that archeological digs:

 - Colonel Thomas Pettus from Norwich, England, arrived in the Kingsmill area shortly before the middle of the 17th century and acquired the Littletown tract.
 His plantation left a lasting imprint on Kingsmill.
 Upon his death the land passed to his son, Thomas.
 His widowed daughter-in-law married James Bray II, who built an imposing brick home with gardens where many artifacts have been recovered.
 The Bray mansion was known as a “transition” house–one that would have been constructed between a late 17th-century farmhouse similar to a yeoman’s house in England and the elaborate early 18th-century Georgian mansions.
-Ash found at the exaction sites indicates the house was destroyed around 1790 by fire.
+Ash found at the exaction sites indicates the house was destroyed by fire around 1790.

 - Three generations of Burwells maintained the family seat at Kingsmill during the 18th century.
 Lewis Burwell acquired about 1,400 acres of land on the James River, and was related by marriage to Elizabeth Kingsmill Tayloe Bacon (Richard Kingsmill’s daughter).
 His youngest son, Lewis, inherited the land in 1710.
 He was appointed Naval Officer for the Upper District in 1728, leading to the development of the landing later known as “Burwell’s Ferry".
 Evidence of the landing can still be seen today.
 A petition to the Burgesses in 1736 made note of the fact he had laid out “great sums of money in building a mansion house… and in making gardens and other considerable improvements.”
 While thousands of fragments were recovered from the site, two striking metal artifacts uncovered by archeologists on the Kingsmill Plantation tract in 1973 were conclusively identified as parts of the coats of arms of the colonial property owners at the site.
 Other artifacts included a lion’s paw, approximately a foot high, hammered out of sheet copper.
 Such a symbol was part of the coat of arms of the Burwell family of Suffolk, England.

 In 1974, a young senior at East Carolina University named Bill Voliva came to work at Kingsmill as a summer intern.
-He was so impressed with Kingsmill and the Master Plan that after he graduated, he came back to Kingsmill in 1975 to work at the new Southall Recreation Center.
-In 1994 he was promoted to General Manager.
+He was so impressed with Kingsmill and the Master Plan that after he graduated, he came back in 1975 to work at the new Southall Recreation Center.
+In 1994, he was promoted to General Manager.
 Like his predecessors, Voliva wanted Kingsmill to remain environmentally sound and an attractive,“park-like” residential community.
 However, the community needed to be expanded and improved, and this presented challenges.

 For example, along the James River bank, running from the marina eastward to the property line, Busch Properties (BPI) found the cliffs were being eroded by about a foot a year.
 To remedy the situation BPI, working with the permission of the Army Corps of Engineers, undertook a massive restoration and stabilization effort.
 They brought in equipment to restore the river bank on a two-to-one slope, then planted on the bank to stabilize it for years to come.
 Although difficult, this presented an opportunity for another improvement.
 The river bank was edged with massive boulders to break up the waves, which allowed sand to accumulate behind the boulders and widen the beach.